-- 4.3.1.4.1 Prior to launch and entry operations, the vehicle, including any jettisoned component, or payload shall meet one of the following criteria with regard to all orbital manned spacecraft: - Option 1 The probability of impact, $P_i$ , shall be less than or equal to $(\leq) 1 \times 10^{-6}$ - Option 2 The ellipsoidal miss distance shall be greater than or equal to (≥) 200 kilometers in track and 50 kilometers cross track or radially - Option 3 The spherical miss distance shall be greater than or equal to $(\ge)$ 200 kilometers.
+4.3.1.4.1 Prior to launch and entry operations, the vehicle, including any jettisoned component, or payload shall meet one of the following criteria with regard to all orbital manned spacecraft:

+Option 1 - The probability of impact, P_i, shall be less than or equal to (\leq) 1x10-6 Option 2 - The ellipsoidal miss distance shall be greater than or equal to (\geq) 200 kilometers in track and 50 kilometers cross track or radially

+Option 3 - The spherical miss distance shall be greater than or equal to (\geq) 200 kilometers.

 A spacecraft is designated as "manned" if it is actively maintained and is currently inhabited or is intended to be inhabited.
-WFF works with the CSpOC to implement the most current approach regarding collision avoidance.
+WFF works with the JSpOC to implement the most current approach regarding collision avoidance.
 The above criteria for manned spacecraft are listed in order of preference.
 Option 1 is the most sophisticated approach and directly incorporates vehicle trajectory covariance estimates, which serves to improve accuracy and launch availability.
 Options 2 and 3 use only the nominal trajectory.
 Option 2 is preferred over Option 3 because the largest uncertainty is in the in-track dimension and therefore the ellipsoidal approach reduces some conservatism associated with the spherical approach.

-4.3.1.4.2 Prior to entry operations, an analysis shall be performed that indicates that the vehicle, including any jettisoned component, or payload would have a probability of impact, $P_i$ , less than or equal to $(\leq) 1 \times 10^{-4}$ with respect to all unmanned (active or inactive) space objects.
+4.3.1.4.2 Prior to entry operations, an analysis shall be performed which indicates that the vehicle, including any jettisoned component, or payload would have a probability of impact, P_i, less than or equal to (\leq) 1x10-4 with respect to all unmanned (active or inactive) space objects.

 NASA does not require active launch collision avoidance screening against unmanned (active or inactive) on-orbit objects.
-FDSS-21-0182, "Launch COLA Operations: an Examination of Data Products, Procedures, and Thresholds" Revision A, demonstrates that the probability of impact threshold of $1x10^{-4}$ is currently satisfied without operational launch collision avoidance screening due to the large uncertainties inherent in launch vehicle flight.
+FDSS-21-0182, "Launch COLA Operations: an Examination of Data Products, Procedures, and Thresholds" Revision A, demonstrates that the probability of impact threshold of 1x10-4 is currently satisfied without operational launch collision avoidance screening due to the large uncertainties inherent in launch vehicle flight.
 This position will be periodically evaluated based on the evolution of launch vehicle guidance, navigation, and control systems as well as growth in the on-orbit population.
-If requested by a range user, WFF will work with the CSpOC to obtain launch collision avoidance screening against unmanned on-orbit objects on a case-by-case basis.
+If requested by a range user, WFF will work with the JSpOC to obtain launch collision avoidance screening against unmanned on-orbit objects on a case-by-case basis.

-- 4.3.1.4.3 The range (or range user where applicable) shall obtain a collision avoidance (COLA) analysis from the CSpOC or obtain another analysis that satisfies all of the following criteria: - (A) Establishes each wait in a planned launch/entry window during which the range user will not initiate or commit to launch/entry in order to satisfy the criteria of Section 4.3.1.4.1 and any range or program specific criteria. - (B) Accounts for the vehicle, any jettisoned component, or payload achieving altitudes greater than 150 kilometers. - (C) Accounts for uncertainties associated with vehicle performance and timing and ensures that any calculated launch/entry waits to incorporate all additional time periods associated with such uncertainties.
+4.3.1.4.3 The range (or range user where applicable) shall obtain a collision avoidance (COLA) analysis from the JSpOC or obtain another analysis that satisfies all of the following criteria:

+(A) Establishes each wait in a planned launch/entry window during which the range user will not initiate or commit to launch/entry in order to satisfy the criteria of Section 4.3.1.4.1 and any range or program specific criteria.

+(B) Accounts for the vehicle, any jettisoned component, or payload achieving altitudes greater than 150 kilometers.

+(C) Accounts for uncertainties associated with vehicle performance and timing and ensures that any calculated launch/entry waits incorporate all additional time periods associated with such uncertainties.